-The intrinsic habitat vulnerability model outputs indicate locations within the region that are relatively more or less vulnerable to impact from a particular type of fishing gear.
-Larger values indicate that a greater percentage of the seafloor in a given grid cell is estimated to be impacted by a median level of impact based on swept area for that gear type.
-Similarly, smaller percentages indicate a lower area of impact.
-On the data portal, all gear types are shown using the same color scale.
-While this does not show the fine spatial differences in vulnerability between grid cells, this visualization was chosen to facilitate comparison among gears.
-The first bin in the data is for values of less than 3% disturbance, such that the domain appears uniformly vulnerable for four of the six gear types.
-While there are modeled differences below a 3% level, those differences are not thought to be especially meaningful from a management perspective; therefore, they are not shown.
-That being said, there is no formally established threshold percentage indicating severe or significant vulnerability in a management context.
-During development of the New England Fishery Management Council's Omnibus Habitat Amendment 2, similar outputs of the Swept Area Seabed Impact model were used in a relative sense, to highlight gears and locations to consider for impact minimization efforts.
+The percent disturbance model outputs indicate locations within the region that are relatively more or less vulnerable to impact from a particular type of fishing gear, considering both past distributions of fishing activity and habitat characteristics.
+Larger values indicate that a greater percentage of the seafloor in a given grid cell is estimated to be impacted by that gear type.
+Similarly, smaller percentages indicate a lower impact.
+On the data portal, all gear types are shown using the same color scale to facilitate comparison among gears.
+There is no formally established threshold percentage indicating severe or significant vulnerability in a management context.

 In considering how these model outputs relate to real-world fishing activity, it is important to recognize that while fishing is distributed broadly across the Northeast-shelf region, activity with specific gear types is typically concentrated spatially.
-The intrinsic vulnerability results can be contrasted with the percent disturbance results to get a sense of the difference between the expected effects from moderate, uniform levels of fishing as compared to the percentages of disturbance that result from real-world concentrations of effort.
-Because the Fishing Effects model allows for recovery from disturbance, the percent disturbance will eventually trend toward zero in the absence of fishing effort.
-Since the intrinsic vulnerability analysis continually adds fishing activity to each grid cell, habitat disturbance is never entirely eliminated and these model outputs indicate at least low levels of disturbance throughout the domain.
+The percent disturbance results can be contrasted with the intrinsic vulnerability results to get a sense of the difference between the expected effects from moderate, uniform levels of fishing as compared to the percentages of disturbance that result from real-world concentrations of effort.
+Because the Fishing Effects model allows for recovery from disturbance, the percent disturbance will eventually trend toward zero in the absence of fishing effort, and locations with no effort from a particular gear type (fishery closure areas, or locations where that gear is simply not used) will show no disturbance associated with that gear.

 Habitat types are heterogeneously distributed in space (see related sediment data products).
 The vulnerability assessment conducted to support the precursor to Fishing Effects, the Swept Area Seabed Impact model, indicates that the living and nonliving features that occur in these different habitats have varying levels of susceptibility to fishing, and varying rates of recovery.
-Absent spatial variation in fishing effort, these underlying habitat distributions and assumed susceptibility and recovery rates drive spatial differences in percent disturbance.
+Combined with spatial variation in fishing effort, these underlying habitat distributions and assumed susceptibility and recovery rates help to drive spatial differences in percent disturbance.
 Thus, uncertainty and errors in the spatial distribution of habitats, the magnitude of susceptibility, and the duration of recovery will all affect the outputs of the model.
 During model development, sensitivity analyses were conducted to explore the influence of changing susceptibility and recovery parameters on model outputs (see section 7.2 of the model report, NEFMC 2019).
-Given the various data inputs, and the resolution of the grid, the results of the model are best considered at a regional scale, for areas of hundreds to thousands of square kilometers in size.